unxed/ap/ap.md

      in the `ap` format.
 The RECOMMENDED file extension is `.ap`.
    - **Patcher**: A tool or utility that parses a Patch File and applies the specified modifications to a target source code tree.
-   - **Snippet**: A specific, multi-line string of code that the Patcher MUST locate within a file.
+   - **Snippet**: A line or block of code that the Patcher MUST locate within a file.
+It SHOULD be unique within a file if no `anchor` is specified.
-   - **Anchor**: An OPTIONAL, larger block of code that provides context to narrow the search scope for a `Snippet`.
+   - **Anchor**: An OPTIONAL line or block of code to narrow the search scope for a `Snippet`.

 ## 2. Format Specification